The Exam Changed on July 9, 2026

 The new domain is a substantive section in its own right.
 Change and Issues management now includes AI tools, sustainability considerations, and adaptive organizational responses — areas that were barely present in the 2021 ECO.
 The Continuous Improvement area reflects a strong push toward Lean, retrospective culture, and value delivery over output delivery.

-Study implication: If you're on the 2026 outline, treat Business Environment as a major domain — not a bonus section.
-At 26%, it carries more weight than People under the new outline.
-This is the area where under-prepared candidates will lose the most ground.
+Study implication: Treat Business Environment as a major domain — not a bonus section.
+At 26%, it carries more weight than People under the current outline.
+This is the area where under-prepared candidates lose the most ground.

 Task Statement Count: 35 vs 26